BasioMeusPuga/twitchy/README.md

 * Integration with your conky instance.
 * Tracking of most watched channels.
 * View VODs
+* Get notified when a channel you watch comes online
 * Music identification (uses twitchecho.com)
 * Sync your followed accounts to a local sqlite database that does not judge you.
 * Stream as many... streams as you want at once.